ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 ## Securing your build

-If you require to use credentials in your builds, it is possible to do this securely using Google Cloud Key Management Service (KMS).
+If we require to use credentials in our builds, it is possible to do this securely using Google Cloud Key Management Service (KMS).
-I will not go into [how to use and to setup KMS](https://cloud.google.com/kms/docs/quickstart), but once you have set it up, you can start encrypting your build secrets.
+We will not go into [how to use and to setup KMS](https://cloud.google.com/kms/docs/quickstart), but once we have set it up, we can start encrypting our build secrets.

-First, you will need to give Cloud Build access to KMS by adding the **Cloud KMS CryptoKey Decrypter** role to your `...@cloudbuild.gserviceaccount.com` service account.
+First, we will need to give Cloud Build access to KMS by adding the **Cloud KMS CryptoKey Decrypter** role to our `...@cloudbuild.gserviceaccount.com` service account.

-Encrypt your secret with KMS:
+Encrypt our secret with KMS:

 ```
 $ gcloud kms encrypt \